jsiegenthaler/hueget/README.md

 # hueget
-A simple API to control Philips Hue lamps with http GET requests
+A simple API to control Philips Hue lamps with http GET requests.

 # Background
 The existing Philips Hue REST API requires a PUT request to control the lights.